v9pt/trip-concierge-pro/README.md

 ## Features
 - 📝 Add and manage multiple travel itineraries
-- 🤖 AI-powered Q&A using OpenAI GPT
+- 🤖 AI-powered Q&A using LLMs
 - 💬 Interactive chat interface
 - 🎨 Modern, professional UI with gradient design
 - 📱 Responsive design for all devices